-TABLE 1: ASSESSMENT AND REPORTING OF IMPACTS ON TERRESTRIAL BIODIVERSITY REPORT 1 General Information REFERENCE 1.1 An applicant intending to undertake an activity identified in the scope of this protocol, on a site identified by the screening tool as being of "very high" or "high" sensitivity for terrestrial animal species must submit a Terrestrial Animal Species Specialist Assessment Report. ~ 1.2 An applicant intending to undertake an activity identified in the scope of this protocol on a site identified by the screening tool as being of " medium sensitivity " for terrestrial animal species must submit either a Terrestrial Animal Species Specialist Assessment Report or a Terrestrial Animal Species Compliance Statement, depending on the outcome of a site inspection undertaken in accordance with paragraph 4. ~ 1.3 An applicant intending to undertake an activity identified in the scope of this protocol on a site identified by the screening tool as being of "low" sensitivity for terrestrial animal species must submit a Terrestrial Animal Species Compliance Statement. ~ 1.4 Where the information gathered from the site sensitivity verification differs from the screening tool designation of "very high" or "high", for terrestrial animal species sensitivity and it is found to be of a "low" sensitivity, then a Terrestrial Animal Species Compliance Statement must be submitted. ~ 1.5 Where the information gathered from the site sensitivity verification differs from the screening tool designation of "low" terrestrial animal species sensitivity and it is found to be of a "very high" or "high" terrestrial animal species sensitivity, a Terrestrial Animal Species Specialist Assessment must be conducted. ~ 1.6 If any part of the development falls within an area of confirmed "very high" or "high" sensitivity, the assessment and reporting requirements prescribed for the "very high" or "high" sensitivity, apply to the entire development footprint.
-Development footprint in the context of this protocol means, the area on which the proposed development will take place and includes the area that will be disturbed or impacted. ~ 1.7 The Terrestrial Animal Species Specialist Assessment and the Terrestrial Animal Species Compliance Statement must be undertaken within the study area . ~ 1.8 Where the nature of the activity is not expected to have an impact on species of conservation concern (SCC) beyond the boundary of the preferred site, the study area means the proposed development footprint within the preferred site. ~ 1.9 Where the nature of the activity is expected to have an impact on SCC beyond the boundary of the preferred site, the project areas of influence (PAOI) must be determined by the specialist in accordance with Species Environmental Assessment Guideline 8 , and the study area must include the PAOI, asdetermined. ~ VERY HIGH AND HIGH SENSITIVITY RATING for terrestrial animal species 2 VERY HIGH SENSITIVITY RATING Critical habitat for range-restricted species9 of conservation concern, that have a global range of less than 10 km2. ×
+TABLE 1: ASSESSMENT AND REPORTING OF IMPACTS ON TERRESTRIAL BIODIVERSITY REPORT REFERENCE 1 General Information 1.1 An applicant intending to undertake an activity identified in the scope of this protocol, on a site identified by the screening tool as being of "very high" or "high" sensitivity for terrestrial animal species must submit a Terrestrial Animal Species Specialist Assessment Report.
+1.2 An applicant intending to undertake an activity identified in the scope of this protocol on a site identified by the screening tool as being of "medium sensitivity" for terrestrial animal species must submit either a Terrestrial Animal Species Specialist Assessment Report or a Terrestrial Animal Species Compliance Statement, depending on the outcome of a site inspection undertaken in accordance with paragraph 4.
+1.3 An applicant intending to undertake an activity identified in the scope of this protocol on a site identified by the screening tool as being of "low" sensitivity for terrestrial animal species must submit a Terrestrial Animal Species Compliance Statement. ~ 1.4 1.5 1.6 If any part of the development falls within an area of confirmed "very high" or "high" sensitivity, the assessment and reporting requirements prescribed for the "very high" or "high" sensitivity, apply to the entire development footprint.
+Development footprint in the context of this protocol means, the area on which the proposed development will take place and includes the area that will be disturbed or impacted. ~ 1.7 The Terrestrial Animal Species Specialist Assessment and the Terrestrial Animal Species Compliance Statement must be undertaken within the study area. ~ 1.8 Where the nature of the activity is not expected to have an impact on species of conservation concern (SCC) beyond the boundary of the preferred site, the study area means the proposed development footprint within the preferred site. ~ 1.9 Where the nature of the activity is expected to have an impact on SCC beyond the boundary of the preferred site, the project areas of influence (PAOI) must be determined by the specialist in accordance with Species Environmental Assessment Guideline 8 , and the study area must include the PAOI, as determined. ~ VERY HIGH AND HIGH SENSITIVITY RATING for terrestrial animal species 2 Terrestrial Animal Species Specialist Assessment VERY HIGH SENSITIVITY RATING 1.
+Critical habitat for range-restricted species9 of conservation concern, that have a global range of less than 10 km2. ~

-8 Available at https://bgis.sanbi.org/ 9 Species with a geographically restricted area of distribution.
+8 Available at https://bgis.sanbi.org/

+9 Species with a geographically restricted area of distribution.